• Skip to primary navigation

 Next, using a round biscuit or cookie cutter, cut 12 equal-sized crackers.
 Since I wanted large crackers, I chose a larger-sized circle.

-But, using a tiny cutter yields more crackers and reduced cooking time.
+But, using tiny cutter yields more crackers and reduced cooking time.
 Preheat the oven to 400 degrees, and prepare a baking sheet with parchment paper or a silicone baking mat.

 • Place the 12 lavash crackers on the baking sheet and cook for 5 minutes in a 400-degree oven.